AmyJiang/syzkaller/FSFUZZ.md

 ./bin/syz-db unpack diff.db diff.dir`
 ```

-In the unpacked diff.dir, for each diff-inducing program, there is also the program it mutates froms: `xxxx_BeforeMutationWas_yyyy`. `xxxx` is the SHA1 hash of the
-diff-inducing program, and `yyyy` is the hash of the program before mutation.
-Comparing the two program, one could localize the changes in syscalls that lead to the discrepency.
+In the unpacked diff.dir, each diff-inducing program is named as the SHA1 hash of its content.
+There is also a program from which each diff-inducing program mutates: `xxxx_BeforeMutationWas_yyyy`. `xxxx` is name/hash of the diff-inducing program, and `yyyy` is the hash of the program before mutation (i.e this file).
+Comparing the two programs, one could localize the changes in syscalls that lead to the discrepency.

 ### Examine one diff-inducing program
 To produce an equivalent C program, use
 ```
-`./bin/syz-prog2c -prog <diff.dir/xxxx>`
+./bin/syz-prog2c -prog <diff.dir/xxxx>
 ```

 ### Triage all diffs